Life in the Fast Lane: Online Privacy, Net Neutrality, and Small Businesses

 Congress voted to repeal privacy regulations in March, and sent the measure to the president for his signature.
 They were adopted by the Federal Communications Commission last October, but never went into effect.

-Republicans have been itching to kill net neutrality rules since even before the FCC adopted them in 2015.
+Republicans have been itching to kill net neutrality rules even before the FCC adopted them in 2015.
 And with Tump-appointed Ajit Pai now chairing the agency, they may have the political muscle to get it done.
-“We need to fire up the weed whacker,” Pai said, “and remove those rules that are holding back investment, innovation, and job creation.”
+“We need to fire up the weed whacker,” Pai said, “and remove those rules holding back investment, innovation, and job creation.”

 Online Privacy

 The reversal of those regulations is seen as a victory for major ISPs.
 But a spokesman for Comcast says its customers have nothing to worry about.
-“We do not sell our broadband customers’ individual web browsing history,” said privacy officer Gerard Lewis.
+“We do not sell our broadband customers’ web browsing history,” said privacy officer Gerard Lewis.
 “We did not do it before the FCC’s rules were adopted, and we have no plans to do so.”
 In separate statements, Verizon and AT&T concurred.

 If the Obama-era regulations had gone into effect, then ordinary Internet users would have had more say in how ISPs use the data they collect, like browsing history.
-ISPs already collect user data, but the regulations would have required them to get explicit permission from customers before sharing it with advertisers and marketers.
+ISPs already collect user data, but the regulations would have required them to get explicit customer permission before sharing it with advertisers and marketers.

 The repeal of those regulations came without the support of Democrats.
 “Overwhelmingly, the American people do not agree with Republicans that this information should be sold, and it certainly should not be sold without your permission,” said House minority leader Nancy Pelosi.
 “Our broadband providers know deeply personal information about us and our families.”

-The big ISPs argued that the FCC regulations weren’t fair, because they didn’t apply to companies like Google or Facebook.
+The big ISPs argued that the FCC regulations weren’t fair because they didn’t apply to companies like Google or Facebook.

 “The FCC Made a Mistake”